camunda-community-hub/zeebe-simple-monitor/README.md

   * `spring.kafka.custom.concurrency` (default: `3`) is the number of threads for the Kafka listener that will import events from Zeebe
   * `spring.kafka.custom.retry.intervalMs` (default: `30000`)  and `spring.kafka.custom.retry.max-attempts` (default: `3`) are the retry configurations for a retryable exception in the listener

-Refer to the [docker-compose file](docker/docker-compose.yml) (service: `simple-monitor-in-memory-kafka`) for a sample configuration with the Kafka importer.
+Refer to the [docker-compose file](docker/docker-compose.yml) for a sample configuration with the Kafka importer.
+Profiles presets: `kafka,kafka_in_memory`

 ## Code of Conduct